 Planning an inner layout for your wardrobe

 When you start looking at different wardrobes, it can be difficult to choose between those with built-in storage space versus those you customise yourself.
 So what is it that you really need?
 How do you like to store your belongings?
-How much space do you need to store linens?
+How much space do you need to store household linen?
 All these questions will guide you towards making the right choice.

-The following list, by no means complete, provides you with a list of options you might look for in a wardrobe:
+This non-exhaustive list provides you with a list of options you might look for in a wardrobe: